 There is no doubt that the protests, the petitions, and the pleading in the Fight for $15 crowd was effective.
 They framed their argument much like neoconservatives did in the War on Terror: If you don’t support a living wage, then you side with the evil capitalists.
 It succeeded.
 State and local governments from coast to coast are phasing in this artificial wage, exacerbating automation efforts and leaving the young, unskilled, and uneducated unemployed and dependent on the government.
 If that was the main objective for labor activists, unions, and politicians, then they are getting their way.

 Now they have set their sights on an even higher arbitrary figure.
-To $33 – and beyond!We value your comments!
-Please weigh in on our comment section below.
+To $33 – and beyond!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com